 If you’ve noticed video marketing steadily creeping into your social feeds in the last few years, you’re not alone.
 Video content is on the rise.
 More and more marketers are using videos to reach their goals, and for a very good reason: it works.

 At Biteable, we know a thing or two about video marketing.
 We spend our days making videos, talking about videos, and watching our customers use videos to help their brands thrive.
+You can check this free video editor.
+It has an easy way to create stunning videos, add subtitles and grow your audience.

 How are they doing it?
 We asked them.